Hypergraph Representation via Axis-Aligned Point-Subspace Cover: Abstract

 \section{Abstract}

-We propose a new representation of $k$-partite, $k$-uniform hypergraphs (i.e. a hypergraph with a partition of vertices into $k$ parts such that each hyperedge contains exactly one vertex of each type; we call them $k$-hypergraphs for short) by a finite set $P$ of points in $\mathbb{R}^d$ and a parameter $\ell\leq d-1$.
-Each point in $P$ is covered by $k={d\choose\ell}$ many axis-aligned affine $\ell$-dimensional subspaces of $\mathbb{R}^d$, which we call $\ell$-subspaces for brevity.
-We interpret each point in~$P$ as a hyperedge that contains each of the covering $\ell$-subspaces as a vertex.
-The class of \emph{$(d,\ell)$-hypergraphs} is the class of $k$-hypergraphs that can be represented in this way, where $k={d\choose\ell}$.
-The resulting classes of hypergraphs are fairly rich: Every $k$-hypergraph is a $(k,k-1)$-hypergraph.
-On the other hand, $(d,\ell)$-hypergraphs form a proper subclass of the class of all $d\choose\ell$-hypergraphs for $\ell<d-1$.
+A $k$-hypergraph is a $k$-partite $k$-uniform hypergraph, that is, a hypergraph with a partition of vertices into $k$ parts such that each hyperedge contains exactly one vertex of each part.
+We propose a new geometric representation of $k$-hypergraphs.
+Namely, given positive integers $\ell, d$, and $k$ with $\ell\leq d-1$ and $k={\binom{d}{\ell}}$, any finite set $P$ of points in~$\mathbb{R}^d$ represents a $k$-hypergraph $G_P$ as follows.
+Each point in $P$ is covered by $k$ many axis-aligned affine $\ell$-dimensional subspaces of $\mathbb{R}^d$, which we call $\ell$-subspaces for brevity and which form the vertex set of $G_P$.
+We interpret each point in~$P$ as a hyperedge of $G_P$ that contains each of the covering $\ell$-subspaces as a vertex.
+The class of \emph{$(d,\ell)$-hypergraphs} is the class of $k$-hypergraphs that can be represented in this way.
+The resulting classes of hypergraphs are fairly rich, since every $k$-hypergraph is a $(k,k-1)$-hypergraph.
+On the other hand, for $\ell<d-1$, there exists a $k$-hypergraph which is not a $(d,\ell)$-hypergraph.

 In this paper we give a natural structural characterization of $(d,\ell)$-hypergraphs based on vertex cuts.
-This characterization leads to a poly\-nomial-time recognition algorithm that decides for a given $d\choose\ell$-hypergraph whether or not it is a $(d,\ell)$-hypergraph and that computes a representation if existing.
-We assume that the dimension $d$ is constant and that the partitioning of the vertex set is prescribed.
+This characteriza\-tion leads to a poly\-nomial-time recognition algorithm that decides for a given $k$-hypergraph $G$ whether or not $G$ is a $(d,\ell)$-hypergraph and that computes a representation of $G$ if one exists.
+Here we assume that the dimension $d$ is constant and that the partition of the vertex set of $G$ is prescribed.